avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 4. I published a full page op-ed about the hearings in Canada's then newspaper of record [The Globe and Mail](https://www.theglobeandmail.com/).
 In that article I proposed to immediately economically rationalize electricity prices, while simultaneously granting the smelting industry with gradually decreasing annual subsidies to help them make the transition to the new pricing scheme.
 My proposal was a political "non-starter" because the politicians could never sell to the general public granting explicit subsidies to some of the wealthiest corporations in the province, even though it was clear that subsidized electric prices fostered general growth of electric power consumption with the concomitant outrageous financial consequences associated with expanding generation capacity (i.e. at the time building new nuclear power stations).
 Instead the politicians preferred to treat the general public as fools by arguing that maintaining the _status quo_ of flat pricing (and even worse by granting discounts to industrial consumers) did not constitute a subsidy.

 5. I initially learned about the hearings from a course in my MBA program (1976) when I complained to the Ontario Hydro economic team (beside the Univ campus) about the mediocre _B_ grade my professor gave me on my term paper.
 At the same time I had my discussions with the economic team, the government ordered them to withdraw their proposal.
 They suggested to me that I join the hearings as a public interest intervenor to advocate _marginal cost pricing_ in their stead, and that they would give me behind the scenes technical support.
 I agreed to their proposal.
-I would have the exact same legal standing as the smelting industry because I paid an electric bill of about \$25 a month!
+I would have the exact same legal standing as the smelting industry because I paid a shared electric bill of about \$25 a month!

 6. This job was a formative learning experience for me that subsequently effected my whole life because I learned that a single individual can effectively stand up to the corruption of large business and government.
 With perfect hindsight, it was clearly a case of Divine intervention (Hebrew: _Hashgacha Pratit_).
 Years later in my life in Israel, I became involved in a number of community service projects where I showed that a single individual can make a difference and successfully push back against government corruption.
+(See _future_ articles in my web site on my community service).

 </details>
 $endif